Bound for the number of one-dimensional fibers of a projective morphism: Introduction

 \section{Introduction}

-Rational algebraic surfaces can be described in several ways, the most common being parametric and implicit representations.
-Parametric representations describe such surface as the image of a rational map, whereas implicit representations describe it as the zero locus of a certain algebraic equation, e.g. as the zeros of a polynomial.
-Both representations have a wide range of applications in Computer Aided Geometric Design (CAGD), and depending on the problem one needs to solve, one or the other might be better suited.
-It is thus interesting to be able to pass from parametric representations to implicit equations.
-This is a classical problem and there are numerous approaches to its solution.
-For a good historical overview on this subject we refer the reader to \cite{Tom-Chen95} and \cite{Cox2001}. \\

-The implicitization problem has been widely studied and is always an active research area.
-It is basically an elimination problem, and thus can be solved by methods based on Gr\"obner basis computations.
+Find the implicit equation for a rational curve or surface starting from a parameterization is a central problem in geometric modeling, it is called the implicitization problem.
+Computing the implicit equation can be solved by computing a suitable Gro\"obner basis.
 However, it is known to be quite slow in practice and hence is rarely used in geometric modeling (see, e.g., \cite{Hoffmann89}).
-A more common method for finding the implicit equation is to eliminate by computing the resultant of the polynomials (see, e.g., \cite[Section 5.3.17]{Jouanolou96}, \cite{Buse2001}).
-But in many applications, the resultant vanishes identically due to the presence of base points.
-In consequence, the search of formulas for implicitization rational surfaces with base points is a very active area of research due to the fact that, in practical industrial design, base points show up quite frequently.
-In \cite{MC92}, a perturbation is applied to resultants in order to obtain a nonzero multiple of the implicit equation.
-Many other approaches have been done in this direction.
-Lately, it is shown how to compute the implicit equation as the determinant of the approximation complexes (see, e.g., \cite{Buse-Jouanolou03}, \cite{BCD2003}, \cite{Buse-Chardin05}, \cite{Chardin2006}, \cite{Buse-Chardin-Jouanolou09},...). \\
+An other method for finding the implicit equation is to eliminate by computing the resultant of the polynomials (see, e.g., \cite{Buse2001, Jouanolou96}).
+But in many applications, the resultant vanishes identically due to the presence of base points, which are the source points where the parameterization is not well defined.
+Instead, the method of moving curves and surfaces was introduced by Sederberg and Chen \cite{Tom-Chen95} for the case of parameterized curves, and then was regularly extended for the case of surfaces, e.g. \cite{BCD2003,Cox-Goldman-Zhang2000,Lai-Chen16},\ldots.
+More recently, by using the approximation complexes, which were defined by Herzog, Simis and Vasconcelos in \cite{HSV82,HSV1983}, a new method for computing implicitizations as the determinant of the approximation complexes have been described by in \cite{Buse-Jouanolou03,Buse-Chardin05,Chardin2006, Buse-Chardin-Jouanolou09},\ldots. \\

-In geometric modeling, it is of interest to determine the singularities of the parametrization, that is, to know whether a point is being painted twice, or not.
+Besides the computation of implicit representations of parameterized curves or surfaces, in geometric modeling it is of interest to determine the singularities of the parametrization, that is, to know whether a point is being painted twice, or not.
 It is important to give a computationally efficient criterion to answer this question.
-The matrix representations are also useful for solving this problem (see, e.g., \cite{Botbol-Buse_Chardin14}, \cite{Buse2014}).\\
+The matrix representations are also useful for solving this problem (see, e.g., \cite{Botbol-Buse_Chardin14,Buse2014}).\\